urielmagtibay/DATAPRE-MCO3/README.md

 Name	|Longitude in degrees|	Float
 Country	|Country's name	String|

+## Data Set List of Countries Temp Change and Coordinates
-### I. Data Dictionary for Food and Agriculture Organization of the United Nations dataset
+The data set for the countries' temp change and their coordinates were gathered from the Food and Agriculture Organization of the United Nations open database site

+### I. Data Dictionary for Countries' Temp Change and Coordinates dataset
 |Variable|	Definition|	Key|
 |---------|---------------------|-------|
 |Country|	Country's name|	String|